iskocodes/INTROvert/README.md

 ## Possible Questions
 Q : Can't you just get a windows VM to test it and release it more easily?
-A : I could but I don't wanna contaminate my ssd lol
+A : I could but I don't wanna contaminate my ssd lol, also the windows build exe is 104 mb and github won't let me upload it without lfs.

 Q : There is no video being displayed.
 A : Check the previous sections, if it still doesnt work, try to recreate the files by going in the filepath mentioned above.